PennockProjects/JAMStart/content/blog/2024/AWSDNSNameServers.md

 Registered Domain option vs. Hosted Zone
 ::

-When I looked at my registered custom domain, it had indeed had two name servers, but they were GoDaddy name servers!
-I used the MX toolbox to determine the owner as my only information was IP addresses of ns67.domaincontrol.com and ns68.domaincontrol.com.
+When I looked at my registered custom domain, it had already had two name servers assigned but I didn't recognize them - ns67.domaincontrol.com and ns68.domaincontrol.com.
+I used the MX toolbox to examine them, and it turns out that they are GoDaddy name servers!
+Finally, the root problem was found.
 I had originally registered the custom domain at GoDaddy and transfered it to AWS.
 The GoDaddy Name Servers came along for the ride.
-If I had registered the domain at AWS those name servers would have been correct to start with.
+If I had registered the domain using AWS those name servers would have been correct to start with.

 ## Solution

-So I just added my four AWS name servers from the hosted zone NS record
+So I just added my four AWS name servers from the hosted zone NS record to my registered domain name servers.
 ::figure-caption
 ![Route 53 Registered Domain Name Servers](/images/blog/Route53RegisteredDomainsNameServer.jpg)
 #caption